nandaaa23/kamalaaa/README.md

 Kamala is a mobile-first wellness app designed to gently support Indian mothers through the postpartum period, while also offering psychologists a space to guide, listen, and connect.

-Built with compassion and cultural relevance at its core, Kamala offers private emotional tools, community connection, and expert access in a safe, nonjudgmental space.
+Built with compassion and cultural relevance at its core, Kamala offers private emotional tools, community connection, and expert access in a safe, non-judgmental space.

 ---